husio/gbb/pkg/surf/docs/README.md

 ## Router

-When defining a [route](https://godoc.org/github.com/go-surf/surf#Route) in `surf`, you must explicitly declare, which methods are handled.
+When defining a [route](https://godoc.org/github.com/go-surf/surf#Route) in `surf`, you must explicitly declare which methods are handled.

 ```go
 rt := surf.NewRouter()